Kiana-Jahanshid/My-Qt-Calculator/README.md

 # My-Qt-Calculator ➕ ➖ ✖️ ➗ 🧮
-## A Responsive GUI Calculator made with Qt
+## A Responsive GUI Calculator , has been made with Qt

 in this version of calculator , i've used from "partial" function .